Know Your Ring: Dino Bone

 “Agatized dinosaur bone is a unique fossil where the original fossilized bone, typically permineralized with calcite, has been re-mineralized, or replaced, with silica-type compounds.
 This requires a particular type of environment, referred to as an aqueous intrusion, to replace the calcite in the original fossils with silicates.
 For an aqueous intrusion to occur, local strata layers must be uplifted during tertiary intrusions so that silica-rich, superheated groundwater can flood these layers and force water and aqueous solutions into the microporous fossilized bone.
 It is this rare process that transpired on the Colorado Plateau 35 million years ago that created the beautifully patterned agatized dinosaur bone we use.”

 … You still awake?
 Good.
 Long story short, it took a metric ass-ton of time, under very specific circumstances, in a very specific environment, for these fossils to become the awesome material we now have.
 That’s, like, Super-Dino Bones dude!

 So, we can’t exactly put huge hunks of Dino Bone on top of a ring and call it good.
 Well, we could, but it works a lot better when the small pieces of fossil we use are ground into very small fragments, and then coated with a water-resistant medical-grade resin.
 And yes, it is completely legal to own and use fossils for jewelry making.
 The pieces we use are too small and broken for use in a museum anyways.

-The cool thing about this process is that, while they are fossilized bones, they look much standard rocks at first glance.
+The cool thing about this process is that, while they are fossilized bones, they look a lot like standard rocks at first glance.
 But once they have been ground and placed into the grooves of their respective rings, these bones create a pattern that is totally unique to that ring.
 So, not only is your future Dino Bone ring made of freaking Dinosaur, it will truly be a one-of-a-kind piece.
 It’s kinda like those specific Dinosaurs lived their lives, and died exactly where they did, just to become part of your unique ring… Or at least, that’s what our resident word-monkey likes to think.

 Did we just ask that question?
 Seriously?
 How could anything Dinosaur-related NOT be the coolest thing ever?